ory/k8s/docs/helm/kratos.md

 ### Identity Schemas

-There are two options to provide identity schemas:
+There are three options to provide identity schemas:

 Note: You are free to name `<schema-id>` and `<schema-name>` whatever you want.